 - You need specificity – Do NOT have a vague goal like “Learn Spanish.”
-If you want to go abroad in June, say to yourself that you want to be “basic conversational in 3 months,” given that you’ll put 10 hours a week into it.
+If you want to go abroad in June, say to yourself that you want to be “basic conversational in three months,” given that you’ll put 10 hours a week into it.
 If you only have a month then go for “very confident tourist in 30 days,” and put an hour a day into it or more if you can.
-If you have a flight out in 3 days, then take 2+ hours each one of the next 3 days, and aim for “get by with basic necessities well in 72 hours.”
+If you have a flight out in three days, then take two or more hours each one of the next three days, and aim for “get by with basic necessities well in 72 hours.”

 Step 2: Learn the words YOU will use